etgrieco/easy-feeds/README.md

 ![Pop Out Modal][pop-out-modal]

-This was primarily accomplished by building a React element which intuitively allows for other components to be rendered as children.
-Since the pop-out requires a path to direct the user to when the pop-out is closed, this path is also passed as a prop to the popout element:
+This was primarily accomplished by building a React component which intuitively allows for other components to be rendered as children.
+This design follows [the React containment pattern](https://reactjs.org/docs/composition-vs-inheritance.html#containment) Since the popout requires a path to direct the user to when the popout is closed, this path is also passed as a prop to the popout element:

 ```jsx
 // Simplified implementation for a 'StoriesShow' component being rendered by a 'PopOut' React element: